Best Bitcoin ETF in 2026: Which One Should You Buy?

 Why This Comparison Matters in 2026

-The other major shift: options.
+The other major shift remains options.
 Since IBIT options launched in November 2024, the derivatives ecosystem around Bitcoin ETFs has matured rapidly.
 During the February 2026 volatility, IBIT options processed over 2 million contracts in a single session with roughly $900 million in premiums traded.
 This has spawned covered call ETFs, defined-outcome products, and institutional hedging programs — none of which existed at launch.

 The Complete Bitcoin ETF Comparison Table